loco-can/loco-can-software/libraries/README.md

 # Libraries
-LOCO-Control depends on libraries, that are collected in this directory.
+Loco-CAN depends on libraries, that are collected in an [own repository](https://github.com/loco-can/libraries).
 To build the module packages, first install the libraries in the IE of your choice.